moderneus/Vulkan/notes/Vulkan-Objects/PipelineLayout.md

 # Dependencies

-*The [DescriptorSets](DescriptorSet.md) and push constants can later be read by dispatch or draw calls, but only if the bound [Pipeline](Pipeline.md) being used for the command has a layout that is compatible with the layout that was used to bind the resources.
+The [Pipeline](Pipeline.md) requires even the empty PipelineLayout to be created since the shaders might use the [DescriptorSets](DescriptorSet.md) and push constants. *The [DescriptorSets](DescriptorSet.md) and push constants can later be read by dispatch or draw calls, but only if the bound [Pipeline](Pipeline.md) being used for the command has a layout that is compatible with the layout that was used to bind the resources.
 Compatible means that the PipelineLayout must be the same object, or a different layout in which the push constant ranges and [DescriptorSet](DescriptorSet.md) layouts were be identically defined.*

 This excerpt was taken from this site because I don't know how to describe dependencies:
 [Vulkan Rust Documentation](https://docs.rs/vulkano/latest/vulkano/pipeline/layout/index.html)